Fall Transition; Rei Kawakubo's Met Exhibit

 Rihanna attends the “Rei Kawakubo/Comm des Garcons: Art of the In-Between” Costume Institute Gala at the Metropolitan Museum of Art on May 1, 2017, in New York City.
 Neilson Barnard/Getty Image.

-Previous exhibits were: in 2013, Punk Chaos to Couture; in 2014, Charles James; in 2015: China Through the Looking Glass; and in 2016, Manus x Machina: Fashion In An Age of Technology
+Previous exhibits were 2013 Punk Chaos to Couture in 2014, Charles James; 2015, China Through the Looking Glass; and 2016, Manus x Machina: Fashion In An Age of Technology.

-The Met provides a place to experience the power of art and fashion, combined.
-I look forward every year to seeing the annual fashion curations since my daughter moved to the Big Apple.
-According to an article, my daughter wrote at Refinery 29.
-Apparently, The Metropolitan Museum of Art’s Costume Institute’s is considering fashion and religion-themed exhibit for 2018.
+The Met provides a place to experience the power of art and fashion.
+I have looked forward to seeing the annual fashion curations every year since my daughter moved to the Big Apple.
+According to an article my daughter wrote at Refinery 29, the Metropolitan Museum of Art’s Costume Institute is considering fashion and religion-themed exhibits for 2018.

 Thank you for reading.
-I hoped you enjoyed a peek at the 2017 Met Costume Institute’s Exhibit on Rei Kawakubo.
+I hope you enjoyed a peek at the 2017 Met Costume Institute’s Exhibit on Rei Kawakubo.
 Let me know what you liked in the comments below.

 Have a stylish and healthy week.